apvidul/Automated-Genre-Tagger/README.md

 # Automated Genre Tagger
 Find all the genres of a movie.

-Please download all the files into your local machine and then follow the steps
+This is a simple BOW model build for classification task Please download all the files into your local machine and then follow the steps

 1)Run the Runme.py file